nasa/trick/trick_source/trick_utils/SAIntegrator/examples/CannonBall/README.md

 # CannonBall

 This is an example of using the RK2Integrator to create a simple cannon ball simulation.
+We also use a rootfinder with out integrator to detect contact with the ground, and bounce the cannonball.

 ```
 $ make